xrpapak/customer-personality-analysis/README.md

 ### 1. Data Cleaning

 **Missing Values:**
 - The `Income` column had 24 missing values.
-Since this was only about 1% of the dataset, and the income distribution was reasonably normal (mean ≈ median), we chose to fill them using the **median imputation** strategy.
+Since this was only about 1% of the dataset, and the income distribution was reasonably normal (mean ≈ median), I chose to fill them using the **median imputation** strategy.
 This preserved data volume without introducing skew.

 **Outliers:**
-- We detected one extreme outlier (`Income = 666,666`) far beyond the typical distribution.
+- I detected one extreme outlier (`Income = 666,666`) far beyond the typical distribution.
 This value was likely erroneous or a placeholder.
 Removing it avoided distortion of mean-based analyses and scaling operations later in the pipeline.

 **Label Cleaning:**
 - Categorical anomalies such as 'YOLO', 'Absurd', and 'Alone' in `Marital_Status` were consolidated into a new label (`Other`) or mapped into standard values (e.g. 'Alone' → 'Single').
 Similarly, '2n Cycle' in `Education` was renamed to 'Undergraduate'.